tomoconaka/COVID19-HGI-clinical-value/README.md

 `PC` genetic PCs

 * Please consider removing some of the covariates espectially when the number of event (death) is small.
-* First, stratify by genetically determine ancestry (continental-wise, EUR, AMR, SAS, EAS, AFR) and perform the above analysis seperately.
+* First, stratify by genetically determined ancestry (continental-wise, EUR, AMR, SAS, EAS, AFR) and perform the above analysis seperately.

+### submitting file format